 COVID-19 Preparedness and Mitigation Protocol

-I am offering mostly video-based psychotherapy via an easy-to-use, HIPAA-compliant platform called Doxy.me, with some in-office availability as well.
-The building engineer and management company have upgraded the air filtration system (improving its MERV-rated filters, and so on).
-For in-person meetings, I try to maintain ample space between chairs, and time between sessions (to spray the office, allowing it plenty of time to make its way down to the chairs and floor, and not into our lungs), for everyone's protection.
-Also, there are days when I might be wearing a basic, disposable paper mask, in our sessions, particularly if you request that I do so.
+I am offering some office-based, and mostly video-based, psychotherapy and couples counseling via an easy-to-use, HIPAA-compliant teletherapy platform called Doxy.me.
+Here in my building, the engineer/superintendent and management company have upgraded the air filtration system (vastly improving its MERV-rated filters, and so on).
+For in-person meetings, I try to maintain ample space between chairs, and time between sessions for everyone's protection.
+Also, there are days when I might be wearing a basic, disposable paper mask in our sessions, particularly if you request that I do so.
 (I would wear a sturdier N-95 mask at your request.--Your health is very important to me.)
-I will not require you to wear one, but please be aware of the risks associated with this new "Eras" variant.
-Please know that I am open to any additional suggestions you might have, going forward.
+I will not require you to wear masks, however, and I am open to any additional suggestions you might have, going forward.

 Anxiety Management Therapy in Washington, DC